Klavionik/pytest-clean-database/README.md

 # pytest-clean-db
-A pytest fixture that provides a clear and concise way to help you clean up your test database after each test, maintaining a proper test isolation.
+A pytest plugin that provides a clear and concise way to help you keep your test database clean between tests, maintaining a proper test isolation.

 # Installation
 pytest-clean-db requires Python >=3.8 and pytest >=7.0.